sesan07/formly-editor/README.md

 ### Field type service

-The editor uses configured field services to get data.
+The editor uses configured field services to get data for each field type.
 Here's an example

 ```typescript
 import { Injectable } from '@angular/core';